jacob-church/bazel-import/README.md

 ## Features

-This extension detects change to TS files, takes notes of _new_ `import` statements, looks up corresponding Bazel build targets, and adds them to the nearest build file with `buildozer`.
+This extension detects change to TS files, takes note of _new_ `import` statements, looks up corresponding Bazel build targets, and adds them to the nearest build file with `buildozer`.

+<span style="color:blue;font-weight:bold">[BETA]</span> This extension detects changes to TS files, takes note of _removed_ `import` statements, checks other source files in the package, and deletes the dependencies from the nearest build file with `buildozer` _if_ the dependency no longer exists.

 ## Requirements